Chris A. Davis, Chairman

 Kari has extensive experience in television and film.
 With over a decade in the entertainment industry, Kari has substantial knowledge of executive creative development, IP and brand management as well as leading writers’ rooms.
 She has launched many successful shows and built a 1M subscriber strong YouTube channel with a robust slate of content for the Disney/Marvel brand while working closely with consumer products on their go-to-market strategies.
 Her business acumen and broad network of writers, directors, agents and studio leadership provide a strong foundation for successfully packaging and bringing top talent onto a series.
 Her hands-on approach, strong work ethic and commitment to the projects she produces demonstrates her passion for delivering engaging and valuable storytelling.

-She currently holds the position of Vice President, Creative Affairs, Action Adventure at Entertainment One.
+She currently holds the position of Vice President, Original Content, Action Adventure at Entertainment One.
 There she is in charge of all creative affairs for Action Adventure brands within eOne’s Family Brands division.
 She manages the creative teams across acquisitions, development and production and oversees kids live action and animated as well as adult animated series.
 She defines success by the smooth running of all creative aspects of her projects globally while delivering the best quality content in a cost-conscious manner.

 Through August 2020, she held the position of Director of Development at Marvel Animation Studios where she was also Supervising Producer on MARVEL’S SPIDER-MAN, which first aired on Disney XD in August 2017.
 She oversaw the show at the development, writing, animatic, recording and animation stages.
 She fulfilled a wide range of duties including running the story room, providing creative story notes, hiring writers and maintaining series continuity.
 In her development role, she launched new series, developed seasonal concepts, managed casting and interfaced with Marvel’s TV partners and brand management groups.